sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    behavioural stats class to mumble a lot at this point, but since I get asked this question every year by my students, I will give a brief answer.
    Technically yes, it does matter.
-If you change your definition of what the “real world” population actually is, then the sampling distribution of your observed mean *X̄* changes too.
+If you change your definition of what the “real-world” population actually is, then the sampling distribution of your observed mean *X̄* changes too.
 The *t*-test relies on an assumption that the observations are sampled at random from an infinitely large population and, to the extent that real life is not like that, then the *t*-test can be